elixir-lang/elixir/README.md

     $\\   % => 92
     $\(   % => 40

-    % A string represented as a list of chars (all allow interpolation)
+    % A string represented as a list of chars (all expressions below allow interpolation)
     $"string"    % => [115,116, 114, 105, 110, 103]
     $(string)    % => [115,116, 114, 105, 110, 103]
     $[string]    % => [115,116, 114, 105, 110, 103]
     ${string}    % => [115,116, 114, 105, 110, 103]

+    % A binary representing the list of chars above
+    <<[115,116, 114, 105, 110, 103]>>

     % Erlang Atoms or Ruby Symbols
     'atom